ibm-cloud-docs/app-configuration/ac-release-notes.md

 - Support for ServiceNow integration

    Manage feature flags enablement by adding additional workflow with ServiceNow&reg; integration.
-For more information, see [Managing access with context-based restrictions](/docs/app-configuration?topic=app-configuration-ac-manage-workflow).
+For more information, see [Workflow Integration](/docs/app-configuration?topic=app-configuration-ac-manage-workflow).

 ## March 2023
 {: #March-2023}